Commencement Guest FAQ

 Where should I park?

-Commencement is an extremely busy time on campus and in the surrounding community.
-To accommodate our graduates and families, parking on Monday, June 17, will be at Autzen Stadium.
-Parking is limited, and on a first-come, first-served basis.
+Commencement is a busy time on campus and in the surrounding community.
+To accommodate our graduates and families, parking is available on Monday, June 15, 2026, at Autzen Stadium.
+Parking is limited and available on a first-come, first-served basis.
 Parking lots at the stadium will open at 6:30 a.m.
 To help minimize the impacts of traffic, guests and graduates are strongly encouraged to carpool or ride share to the stadium.

-Immediately following the conclusion of the University Commencement Ceremony at Autzen at 10 a.m., free shuttle buses will transport guests from Autzen Stadium to campus, where they will make four stops around campus—Matthew Knight Arena, Global Scholars Hall, Frohnmayer Music Building, and the Knight Library—and then return to Autzen Stadium.
-Shuttles will run continuously throughout the day on Monday, June 17.
+Following the conclusion of the University Commencement Ceremony at Autzen at 10 a.m., free shuttle buses will transport guests from Autzen Stadium to campus, where they will make four stops around campus—Matthew Knight Arena, Global Scholars Hall, Frohnmayer Music Building, and the Knight Library—and then return to Autzen Stadium.
+Shuttles will run continuously throughout the day on Monday, June 15, 2026.
 The last shuttle from campus to Autzen will be at 7:00 p.m., immediately following the SOJC Commencement Ceremony.
+Please note that these shuttles are not wheelchair accessible.

 Graduates and guests are strongly encouraged to park at Autzen Stadium and utilize the shuttles to travel to the main campus.
-Any vehicle parked in an on-campus lot on Monday, June 17, without a valid permit may be cited.
+Any vehicle parked in an on-campus lot on Monday, June 15, without a valid permit may be ticketed.

 Parking zones and time limits in the neighborhoods adjacent to campus vary.
 Please pay attention to all posted signs and placards if parking in the surrounding neighborhoods.
 The City of Eugene has an interactive parking map available to view.